openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 ## KeyPair

-Defines an asymmetric key pair, which includes a public key and a private key. <br>The asymmetric key pair can be generated by using the asymmetric key generator [AsyKeyGenerator](#asykeygenerator) or [AsyKeyGeneratorBySpec](#asykeygeneratorbyspec10).
+Defines an asymmetric key pair, which includes a public key and a private key.

+The asymmetric key pair can be generated by using the asymmetric key generator [AsyKeyGenerator](#asykeygenerator) or [AsyKeyGeneratorBySpec](#asykeygeneratorbyspec10).

 > **NOTE**
 >
 > The **pubKey** and **priKey** objects in the **KeyPair** object exist as one parameter in the **KeyPair** object.
 When **KeyPair** leaves the scope, its internal objects can be destructed.
+>
 > The service must reference the **KeyPair** object instead of the internal **pubKey** or **priKey** object.

 ### Attributes